Set up access lists in the Requesty Console.

 Multi group keys

 An API key can belong to a group, and an organization member can belong to multiple groups.
 When resolving the allowed set, Requesty takes the union of the lists attached to the groups that own the key.
-If a group has no list attached, that group does not narrow the policy.
+If a group has no list attached, that group falls back to the organization’s group default access list (if configured).
 This makes it easy to give a user a base permission set from one group and add additional capabilities through a second group.Examples

 - Tighten one production key.
-Engineering has a group with no access list, so every key in that group falls back to Approved Models.
+Engineering has a group with no access list, so every key in that group falls back to the group default access list (or Approved Models if no default is set).
 You attach a Production access list with just two models to one specific production API key.
-That key is now restricted to those two models; every other engineering key still sees the full org list.
+That key is now restricted to those two models; every other engineering key still sees the broader list.

 - Two groups, one user.
 A user is in both Engineering (access list of 10 models) and Research (access list of 4 models, two of which overlap).
 A key owned by that user with no access list of its own can use the union: 12 models.
 Adding Production directly to the key reduces it to whatever is in Production.